JCGit2018/remittance/README.md

         1.3. deposit eth using hash
     2. the shop withdraws eth using whitdraw function providing the beneficiary piece, its piece and its address
     3. the owner can claim eth using the hash previously built
+- added commission for contract owner

 ### Pending
 - some stretch goals
 - how test block limit trespassing?

 ### Missings
+- some test for fee

 ### Other